neoclide/coc-prettier/Readme.md

 This extension will use prettier from your project's local dependencies.
 Should prettier not be installed locally with your project's dependencies, a copy will be bundled with the extension.

+### ESLint and TSLint Integration

+`prettier-eslint` and `prettier-tslint` are included with the installation of this extension.
+There is no need for a separate local or global install of either for functionality.

+`eslint`, `tslint`, and all peer dependencies required by your specific configuration must be installed locally.
+Global installations will not be recognized.

 ## Contribute

 Feel free to open issues or PRs!